Mintbase/Grants-Program/applications/perun_app_channels.md

 ## Project Overview :page_facing_up:

 This proposal is a follow-up to the [Perun Payment Channels Pallet](https://github.com/w3f/Grants-Program/blob/master/applications/perun_channels.md) and its [integration with the Perun SDK](https://github.com/w3f/Grants-Program/blob/master/applications/perun_channels-integration.md).
-With these two completed grant projects, Perun's two-party payment channels are now available within the Polkadot ecosystem.
+With these two completed grant projects, Perun's two-party payment channels are now available within the Mintbase ecosystem.

-We now propose to extend the feature set of Perun Channels on Polkadot by enabling so-called *app channels*.
+We now propose to extend the feature set of Perun Channels on Mintbase by enabling so-called *app channels*.
 App channels allow to program arbitrary transaction logic into the channel and thereby enable scalable off-chain transactions for more complex use cases.
 More precisely, app channels allow to enforce channel state transitions according to an arbitrary transition logic defined at channel opening, even if there is no full off-chain consensus.